LuisdelaVega/MatchUp/README.md

             Unauthorized

 ### Remove a Team [DELETE]
-This request doesn't respond with a 403 even though team captains are the only ones allowed to remove them.
-If this request is called by someone who isn't a captain or even a member of the Organization it will respond with a 204 but will not remove the Team.
+When someone other than the Team's captain requests to delete a Team the server will respond with a 204 but no Teams will be removed.

 + Parameters
     + team (required, string, `NeptunoLabs`) ...
 The name of the Team.